apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

 # Developing a Plugin on iOS

-Writing a plugin requires an understanding of the architecture of Cordova-iOS.
-Cordova-iOS consists of a UIWebView where intercept commands passed in as url changes.
-These plugins are represented as class mappings in the Cordova.plist file, under the Plugins key.

 A plugin is an Objective-C class that extends the `CDVPlugin` class.

+Each plugin class must be registered using the Cordova.plist file, under the Plugins key.

 ## Plugin Class Mapping